apache/pulsar/site2/docs/window-functions-context.md

 The `getCounter` API gets the counter value for the key.

-Applications can use the `getCounter` API to retrieve the counter of a given `key` changed by the `incrCounter` API.
+Applications uses the `getCounter` API to retrieve the counter of a given `key` changed by the `incrCounter` API.

 ```java
     /**